Introduction

 Complications

-• Cesarean section means future deliveries will all be via cesarean section
+- Cesarean section means future deliveries are all via cesarean section

 Enhancing Healthcare Team Outcomes

-Placental abruption is a serious complication of pregnancy and is best managed by an interprofessional team of healthcare professionals that includes an obstetrician, radiologist, hematologist, obstetric nurse, and intensivist.
-The triage nurse should be aware of this condition and immediately admit and notify the emergency department physician.
+Placental abruption is a serious pregnancy complication and is best managed by an interprofessional team of healthcare professionals, including an obstetrician, radiologist, hematologist, obstetric nurse, and intensivist.
+The triage nurse should know this condition and immediately admit and notify the emergency department physician.
 While the patient is being resuscitated, the obstetrician should be called ASAP.
 Immediate transfer to an ICU setting is highly recommended, and blood should be crossed and typed in case needed.
 Placental abruption is a true obstetric emergency and requires collaboration between the anesthesiologist and the radiologist.
-Operating room nurses should be informed of the patient so that they have the room prepared.
+Operating room nurses should be informed of the patient so that the room can be prepared.
 In case the fetus is premature, the neonatal ICU team should be notified.
 Only with a team approach can the morbidity and mortality of this disorder be lowered.

 Outcomes